Causal Inference in Recommender Systems: A Survey and Future Directions

 As an approach to information filtering, the recommender system has been widely deployed on various platforms in recent decades, such as TikTok, YouTube, Twitter, etc. In general, the modeling of user preferences based on historical interactions is the key point for the recommendation algorithm, and users' future interactions are further predicted.
 In this way, the necessary data input of a recommendation task includes the records of user-item interactions, and the output is a model that can generate the interaction likelihood of a given user-item pair.
 This procedure can be formulated as,

-where $\mathcal{U}$ and $\mathcal{I}$ denotes the user set and item set, respectively. $y_{u', i'} = 1$ if user $u'\in \mathcal{U}$ has interacted with item $i'\in \mathcal{I}$; if not, $y_{u', i'} = 0$.
-The function $f(\cdot, \cdot)$ denotes the recommendation model.
-Furthermore, with different auxiliary data as input of side-information, there are two primary tasks in recommendation, \textit{i.e.}, collaborative filtering (CF) and click-through rate (CTR) prediction.
-Desipte the vallila CF which only considers user-item interaction data, some recommendation tasks enhance the behaviral data with auxiliary data, such as social network in social recommendation~\cite{wu2019diffnet, fan2019graphrec_social}, behavioral sequences in sequential recommendation~\cite{chang2021sequential, zhu2021graph}, multiple-type behaviors in multi-behavior recommendation~\cite{jin2020multi, zhang2020multiplex}, cross-domain user behaviors in cross-domain recommendation~\cite{hu2018conet, gao2019cross}, etc. For CTR, fine-grained user and item features are important data input, such as user profiles~(occupation, age) and item attributes~(category, brand).
-The mainstream works focus on mapping the high-order cross-features into user-item interactions, for which many models are utilized, such as multi-layer perceprtons~\cite{guo2017deepfm}, attentive neural network~\cite{guo2017deepfm}, self-attentive layers~\cite{song2019autoint}, etc.
+where $\mathcal{U}$ and $\mathcal{I}$ denotes the user set and item set, respectively. $y_{u', i'} = 1$ if user $u'\in \mathcal{U}$ has interacted with item $i'\in \mathcal{I}$; if not, $y_{u', i'} = 0$; here the function $f(\cdot, \cdot)$ denotes the recommendation model.
+Furthermore, with different input data, there are two primary families of models in recommendation, \textit{i.e.}, collaborative filtering (CF) and click-through rate (CTR) prediction.
+Despite the vanilla CF which only considers user-item interaction data, some recommendation tasks enhance the behavioural data with auxiliary data, such as social network in social recommendation~\cite{wu2019diffnet, fan2019graphrec_social}, behavioral sequences in sequential recommendation~\cite{chang2021sequential, zhu2021graph}, multiple-type behaviors in multi-behavior recommendation~\cite{jin2020multi, zhang2020multiplex}, multi-domain user behaviors in cross-domain recommendation~\cite{hu2018conet, gao2019cross}, etc. For CTR prediction problem, user and item features such as user profiles~(occupation, age) and item attributes~(category, brand) are also considered as input.
+The mainstream works of CTR prediction focus on extracting high-order cross-features with attention-based neural network~\cite{guo2017deepfm}, attention-based neural network~\cite{guo2017deepfm}, self-attentive layers~\cite{song2019autoint}, etc.